mrsmithgavin/testcafe-exploration/README.md

 - install dependencies. $npm i

 ## Run the tests:
-- run tests. $npm run test
+- run all tests. $npm run test
+- run tests for fast feedback. $npm run fast-tests
+- run tests for slower feedback. $npm run slow-tests

 ## TODO:
-- create a test that loads the Testcafe Example page and then interacts with all the elements
-- Perform some form of expectation on the confirmation page
-- extract selectors out into page-objects
-- refactor any duplicate code
+- Move initial test to use new page framework
+- Think about setting up in CI
+- THink about changing to classes.
+- Write up a doc explaining my choices.
+What I discovered with my approach.

+## DONE:
+- Add Scripts for different builds.
+Slow feedback and fast feedback